OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_emailnotifications.md

 ## 2. Using Email Notifications

 To send email notifications in the context of your applications, OMNIA has an API endpoint available in the context of your application.
-This endpoint can be used in the context of your behaviours for example.
+This endpoint can be used in your behaviours for example.

 ### How to send an email using OMNIA?